gfaline/gfaline.github.io/index.md

 Gwen is a software engineer for biotech startup Nirrin Analytics.
 They graduated from MIT in 2019 with a Bachelors of Science in Electrical Engineering and Computer Science with a minor in Comparative Media Studies.

-Gwen is interested in human-robot interactions especially with the use of XR.
+Gwen is interested in human-computer/machine interactions especially with the use of XR.

 ## Projects